Grace Contract: Debt

-The Peruvian government was deep in debt after winning independence from Spain and the War of the Pacific.
+The Peruvian government accumulated substantial debt after gaining independence from Spain, and its defeat in the War of the Pacific further worsened its financial position.
+The war deprived Peru of territories rich in guano and nitrates, exports that gad generated approximately 70 percent of its customs revenue before the conflict, leaving the government with little leverage in negotiations with foreign creditors.

 To settle these debts the government had secured several loans, primarily through Dreyfus Frérale and the Guano Syndicate.
 Loans were secured in 1865, 1866, 1869, 1870, and 1872.
 Proceeds from the massive £36,800,000 1872 loan were to be used to retire the 1865 and 1866 loans.
 There were issues concerning the legality of this loan as the Peruvian government had reportedly authorized President Balta to raise only £9.3 million so the 1866 and 1866 loan repayment was not authorized.
 The London Stock Exchange Committee intervened and restricted the loan to the amount authorized.
 In August 1872, Manuel Pardo became president and was a member of the anti-Dreyfus campaign in 1869.
 From 1872 until 1875 relations between the government and the Syndicate deteriorated and on December 18, 1875, Peru defaulted on bond payments, and normal payments were never resumed.
 The War of the Pacific made financial concerns even worse and in October, 1889, Peru signed the Grace Contract.